sethblack/python-gift-exchange/README.md

 ## Basic Usage

 Pyge has only one required argument: the path to a csv file with the people who are participating in the gift exchange.
-An example csv file has been provided: [jazz.csv](https://github.com/sethblack/py-gift-exchange/blob/master/jazz.csv).
+An example csv file, [jazz.csv](https://github.com/sethblack/py-gift-exchange/blob/master/jazz.csv) has been provided.

 ```sh
 $ pyge /path/to/jazz.csv